Posts contain affiliate links so readers can locate resources mentioned in recipes & articles. Merci.

 Sprinkle just a pinch on your potatoes.
 I also keep a small bottle of truffle flavored oil handy for seasoning purposes.

-Instead of the salt, add a few drops of the oil to the cream in your potatoes to make your dinner guests wonder how you made it taste so rich.
+Instead of the salt, add a few drops of the oil to the cream in your potatoes.
+Make your dinner guests wonder how you made the dish taste so rich.